|Instructor: Professor Junping Shi|

 |Office: Jones Hall 122|

 We have a course webpage with tons of extra material, including java applets graphing the solutions, animations, background of many models, online tutorial of differential equations.
+All quizzes, test answer keys and practice tests will be available at the section website, also the answers to even number homework problems.
 Check the section website at least once a week for new course information.
 A lot of files are available in Adobe Acrobet (pdf) format.
 If you do not know how to view or print these files, please ask your instructor or computer lab assistant for help.

 Textbook: The material will come from a lot of